• Skip to main content

 5. Step Exercise For Calf Stretching

 The human calf consists of triceps surae muscles that are constantly used even when standing and walking.
-The lack of diverse mobility can stiffen our lower leg and leave us with immobile ankles (http://www.stretching-exercises-guide.com/calf-stretches.html).
+The lack of diverse mobility can stiffen our lower legs and leave us with immobile ankles (http://www.stretching-exercises-guide.com/calf-stretches.html).

 You can easily improve your flexibility by giving this stretching exercise a try.
 Firstly, you will need a step or a stool.
-Step on the slightly lifted surface only with the half of the foot.
+Step on the slightly lifted surface only with half of the foot.
 Let the weight of your body drop your heel down till you sense the stretch in the lower part of your leg.

 6. Wall Exercise For Calf Stretching

 To execute this exercise you will have to face the wall and place your hands on the surface just so they are in the height of your eyes.
-The foot that is causing the pain should be in the back while the other in the front.
+The foot that is causing the pain should be in the back while the other is in the front.

 By turning your injured foot slightly inwards and leaning towards the wall you will instantly feel the tightness in the back of your calf.
 Strong calf muscles reduce the chances of getting Achilles tendonitis, which can affect your overall foot performance.(http://www.runnersworld.com/injury-prevention-recovery/how-to-take-care-of-your-calves/slide/1).